leahneukirchen/lr/README.md

 * `-L`: follow all symlinks.
 * `-1`: don't go below one level of directories.
 * `-A`: don't list files starting with a dot.
+* `-G`: colorize output to tty.
+Use twice to force colorize.
 * `-Q`: don't shell quote file names.
 * `-d`: don't enter directories.
 * `-h`: print human readable size for `-l` (also `%s`).